WhileTruu/elm-smooth-scroll/README.md

 # SmoothScroll

-Scrolling to position that always takes a fixed amount of time.
+Scrolling to position that always takes the same amount of time.

 ### [Demo](https://whiletruu.github.io/elm-smooth-scroll/)